MontealegreLuis/dgztl/README.md

 You can use your own user by modifying the file `config/databases.yml` providing valid credentials.

-Run the following command to create the database
+`cd` to your `dgztl` folder and run the following command to create the database

     ./symfony doctrine:build-db